 What makes Iron Chef Imports different to other companies?

-Every import broker will tell you their company is the best, that’s fairly natural!
-Like one or two of our competitors, we have been in the game for over 15 years, and as one of Australia’s largest importing companies, we’ve stood the test of time where many others have promised the world and then disappeared overnight, leaving a string of unhappy customers in their wake.
-We don’t need to advertise – virtually all our new customers come to us after being referred by our existing customer base.
-We don’t need to give you the ‘hard sell’ – we have a steady stream of enquiries and would rather lose a sale than sell our customers cars that don’t meet our standards in terms of quality for the sake of a quick buck.
+Every import broker will tell you their company is the best; that’s fairly natural!
+Like one or two of our competitors, we have been in the game for over 20 years, and as one of Australia’s largest importing companies, we’ve stood the test of time where many others have promised the world and then disappeared overnight, leaving a string of unhappy customers in their wake.
+We don’t need to advertise: virtually all our new customers come to us after being referred by our existing customer base.
+We don’t need to give you the ‘hard sell’: we have a steady stream of enquiries and would rather lose a sale than sell our customers cars that don’t meet our standards in terms of quality for the sake of a quick buck.

 How much does the brokerage service cost?

-Iron Chef Imports charges a standard service fee of AUD$1,100 (including GST) per vehicle, for vehicles imported from Japan to Australia.
-For repeat customers, we reduce this fee to AUD$880 (including GST) per vehicle as our way of saying thanks for sticking with us.
+Iron Chef Imports charges a standard service fee of AUD$1,210 (including GST) per vehicle, for vehicles imported from Japan to Australia.
+For repeat customers, we reduce this fee to AUD$990 (including GST) per vehicle as our way of saying thanks for sticking with us.
 If you wish to import a vehicle to a country other than Australia, please contact us for our service charge cost.

 Does Iron Chef Imports give me a refund on their fee if I don’t find a car?

 We understand that there may be times when you may need to postpone or cancel their search after you’ve been looking around for a while.
-If a vehicle has not yet been purchased for you, we will refund you your service fee minus $110 for every month (or part thereof) that we have been searching for a vehicle for you.
+If a vehicle has not yet been purchased for you, we will refund your service fee minus $330 in the first 3 months, and minus $110 for every month after that (or part thereof) that we have been searching for a vehicle for you.
 We believe this is a fair compromise and covers the time we spend searching for and inspecting vehicles on your behalf.

 If a vehicle has been purchased at auction in Japan and you wish to cancel the purchase, you will not receive a refund.
 In addition, you will be held liable for any losses incurred as a result.
 Note that the cost to re-auction a vehicle is close to $1,000 on its own, so for obvious reasons, we would highly advise against cancelling at this point.